geko1981/FakeItEasy/Issue-labels.md

 ### General

+The are descriptive labels which help to manage the list of issues.
+If you feel an issue is incorrectly labelled please bring this to the attention of the owners by adding a comment to the issue.

 * **breaking** - a breaking change which requires a major version bump
 * **bug** - a fault in the implementation of a current feature
 * **build** - an issue related to the building of FakeItEasy packages from source code